Mixon - Type-Safe Web Framework for Deno with Built-In Workflows

 .otherwise(() => "Unknown Status");

-Built-in Workflow Engine
+Built-In Workflow Engine

 // Define workflow types